Vinayakam19/DVC-pipeline/README.md

 9. Run the command $ dvc repro
 10. To view the DVC pipeline type $ dvc dag

+In this DVC we have three stages namely, Stage 1, Stage 2 and Stage 3

+In Stage 1, we create the file artifacts01.txt
+The stage 2 would read the contents of the artifacts artifacts01.txt In Stage 3, we read the text fike artifacts01.txt and output another text file artifacts02.txt

+Stage 2 and Stage 3 would execute successfully only when Stage 1 has completed the execution

 The DVC dag would look like for this code.

 ![dvc](https://user-images.githubusercontent.com/45694329/134889028-561dd3e0-97c1-4d76-8c24-6865a479dc9a.png)